Tarek-Saad/Tarek-Saad/README.md

-Here's a GitHub profile README bio tailored for you:

----

 # Hi there! 👋

 I’m a **senior Computer Science and Artificial Intelligence student** passionate about building innovative solutions and solving real-world problems with technology.